 The Vaccine and Infectious Disease Division plays a key role in several large-scale research networks dedicated to the elimination of infectious diseases.
-Our faculty members lead administrative and scientific efforts within these networks – both at the Hutchinson Center and around the world.
+Our faculty members lead administrative and scientific efforts within these networks – both at the Hutch and around the world.
 Through these collaborations, VIDD is leveraging comprehensive and efficient approaches to eliminate or reduce the morbidity and mortality of infectious diseases at home and abroad.

 VIDD faculty are responsible for coordinating and supporting the research activities of all U.S. and international sites.
 Faculty and staff in VIDD contribute to important areas of all HVTN research, including protocol design and data analysis, thereby driving the scientific goals of the collaboration.

 The Statistical Center for HIV/AIDS Research & Prevention (SCHARP) provides scientific leadership, statistical design and analysis to infectious disease researchers at Fred Hutch and around the world.
 SCHARP has active prevention, treatment and vaccine studies in the U.S., Africa, Latin America, Asia and Europe.
 Housed within the Biostatistics, Bioinformatics and Epidemiology program of VIDD, SCHARP provides vital statistical analysis and data management support for the networks described above.

 The HIV Prevention Trials Network (HPTN) is a worldwide collaborative clinical trials network that brings together investigators, ethicists, community and other partners to develop and test the safety and efficacy of interventions designed to prevent the acquisition and transmission of HIV.
 HPTN studies evaluate new HIV prevention interventions and strategies in populations and geographical regions that bear a disproportionate burden of infection.